 I own land in Overwhelmed Land.
 I’m doing my best to keep it as a vacation home though.
 A “vacation” I try not to take too often.
 This is when life gets to be “too much” and I don’t know how to function day-to-day.
-This is where my 37 years as a Christian and 34 years in the ministry doesn’t buy me a ticket out of there.
+This is length of living a life of faith and my years of full-time ministry doesn’t buy me a ticket out of there.
 This is where common sense stays behind.

 I’ve long been a wrestler of my faith.
 I haven’t had much success following “supposed to’s.”
 Christian clichés don’t speak to me.
 I. Have.
 To.
 Know.
 More than that.
 Maybe this is why I survived the 1980s as a woman in ministry.
 It never occurred to me that I wasn’t “supposed to” do what God called me to do.
 I just did it, wrestling all the way.

-At first this advice came across as over-spiritual.
+At first this advice came across as overly-spiritual.
 Another Christian cliché.
 Certainly, I know God is big enough.
 Duh.
 But then the wrestler me started to really process this truth.

 God is big enough to heal the shame in my son.

 What good am I doing in the situation by living in Overwhelmed Land?

 What do I really think I can possibly do to reach him?

 The wrestler me continued to process.
 I was reminded of a true story of one of my other sons.
 From Overwhelmed Land I fretted about him being a godly father to his household.
 As my grandson turned 5, I fretted that he wasn’t in church yet.
 These are the years he needs to learn the Bible stories so he can have a foundation during the future more turbulent years.
 I fretted in prayer.
 I nagged in conversation (while trying not to nag).